Our St Lucia Travel Guide will prove once and for all this incredible island has everything you could wish for from a cracking Caribbean escape.

 Seafood is also big on the menu, with many dishes offering the freshest of products hauled daily from the Caribbean Sea.
 We’d suggest trying lambi – a large shellfish with tasty flesh made into fritters served alongside some spicy sauces.
 Or try Accra – flaked, salt cod fishcakes, which are a little more subtle on the taste buds.
 There’s also many tempting fruits and vegetables that thrive throughout the island’s lush interior.

-FUN Food & Drink Fact: Saint Lucia’s locally brewed beer is, unsurprisingly, called Piton!
+FUN Saint Lucia fact: The locally brewed beer is, unsurprisingly, called Piton!

 Where should I stay in St Lucia?